West Campus aerial view

 Groups and workshops are scheduled weekly at the UCC, and all are welcome to visit our office in Magnolia Court, next to the Student Health Center, to sign up for an intake appointment and to learn more about our groups and workshops.
 You can also call our office with any questions at (626) 815-2109.

 The Anxiety Toolbox Workshop is 90 minutes and offered in-person at the UCC and online.
 The Transformation Lab is 90 minutes and offered online.
 The Building Better Boundaries Group is one hour weekly for six weeks.
-The Self-Growth Group is a 90 minutes process group, and is typically offered weekly during the semester.
+The Self-Growth Group and the Students of Color Groups are 90 minute process groups, and are typically offered weekly during the semester.

 A student’s participation will depend on the type of group or workshop they are interested in.
 Several of our workshops are run similar to a classroom, in that students are allowed to participate as often or as little as they would like.
 Students are allowed to participate as they feel comfortable and are always encouraged to “pass” should they like to simply participate through observation.